 When and where do LI Board and Council meet?

-The LI Board of Trustees meets 5 times per year, in June, July, November, December and March.
-LI Advisory Council meets 3 times per year, in July, November and February.
+The LI Board of Trustees meets five times per year, normally in September, November, December, March, and June.
+LI Advisory Council meets three times per year, in July, November and February.

-Attendance can be in person or via digital or electronic means (such as web link or conference call).
-But in either case, we require Board and Council members to read the meeting papers in advance and come prepared!
+Attendance can be in person or remotely, but in either case, we require Board and Council members to read the meeting papers in advance and come prepared!

 What happens in Board meetings?

 LI Board meetings align with the business year.
 Each serves a different operational and strategic function.